Eli Rubenstein

-Eli Rubenstein (born in 1959) is a Holocaust educator, writer, storyteller, filmmaker, and activist.
-He is currently the religious leader of Congregation Habonim Toronto, a Toronto synagogue founded by Holocaust survivors, and Director of Education for International March of the Living.
-He served as National Director of March of the Living Canada from 1988 to 2024.
+Eli Rubenstein (born in 1959) is a Holocaust educator, writer, storyteller, filmmaker, activist, and rabbi.
+He has been the religious leader of Congregation Habonim Toronto, a Toronto synagogue founded by Holocaust survivors, since 1988.
+He also Director of Education for International March of the Living.
+Rubenstein served as National Director of March of the Living Canada from 1988 to 2024.
 Rubenstein was the President of the Israel Guide Dog Centre for the Blind, and was appointed to the Order of Canada in December 2022.
+On May 7th, 2026, Rubenstein was ordained in honour of nearly four decades of leadership at his synagogue, Congregation Habonim Toronto.

 Background

 Rubenstein was raised in Toronto's orthodox Jewish community by parents of Hungarian and Polish Jewish lineage.
 He attended Eitz Chaim School as a child.
 His mother, Esther Rubenstein née Greenblatt, was a Holocaust refugee from Szatmárcseke, Hungary, who escaped to the United States in the spring of 1941 at age eight on one of the last trains permitted to leave Hungary.
 His great-grandmother, Amalia Malka Greenblatt (1860-1945), was deported to Auschwitz from Debrecen, Hungary, in 1944 but ended up at a forced labour camp in Austria due to the bombing of the Auschwitz train tracks.
 She survived the war and was carried back to Debrecen by family members but died on July 6, 1945.

 Rubenstein's father, Isadore Israel Rubenstein, was born in Toronto, Canada.
 His grandfather, Nechemia Charles Rubenstein, emigrated to Canada from Tarlow, Poland, in 1913.
 Nazi Germany destroyed the Jewish community of Tarlow, Poland, in the Holocaust, a subject Rubenstein addressed in a sermon he delivered to his congregation following his visit to Tarlow in 2011.

 Rubenstein's first cousin is Jason Greenblatt, the former chief legal officer of the Trump Organization and former President Donald Trump's special representative for international negotiations.
 Holocaust survivor and anti war activist Robert Greenblatt is Rubenstein's first cousin, once removed.